 Habitat and Ecology

-Although the forests on Palawan are, in general, reasonably well protected in much of the island, more effective protection of the remaining rainforest on the island, especially riverine habitats and gallery forests, is necessary.
-Further survey work is also needed to establish the current population status of this species.
+Although the forests on Palawan are, in general, reasonably well protected in much of the island, more effective management of existing protected areas is needed.
+Protection of the remaining rainforest on the island, especially riverine habitats and gallery forests, is also necessary.

 Further survey work is needed to establish the current population distribution, size and trends.
 The genetic relationships of the subpopulations on Cleopatra’s Needle (northern Palawan), the type locality (Thumb Peak, central Palawan) and Mt.
 Mantalingahan Mountain Range (Southern Palawan) should be investigated (Jose and van Beijnen 2017).

 Listed as Vulnerable because its extent of occurrence (EOO) is 7,915 km2, it occurs in fewer than 10 threat-defined locations, and there is continuing decline in the quality of its habitat at Mount Mantalingahan.

 IUCN SSC Amphibian Specialist Group 2018.
 Pelophryne albotaeniata.
 The IUCN Red List of Threatened Species 2018: e.T29588A58475919. http://dx.doi.org/10.2305/IUCN.UK.2018-1.RLTS.T29588A58475919.en .Downloaded on 19 January 2019